lmwhitehair/patent-science-linker/README.md

 ## Common pitfalls

-- If you see missing results, check that your company/assignee string matches how it appears in Lens.
+- If you see missing results, check that your company/assignee string matches how it appears in Lens/PatentsView.
 - If outputs aren’t appearing, confirm you have required env vars set and that `data/outputs/` exists (the pipeline will create it in most cases).

-## License

-Add a LICENSE before making the repository public (e.g., MIT or Apache-2.0), depending on how you want others to reuse the code.